vespaill/React-Vidly/README.md

 #### 4. Composing Components

-- How to use **props** to pass data to components.
+- Passing data to components via **props**.
-- How to raise and handle events.
+- Raisiing and handling events.
-- How to lift the state up in order to have multiple components sharing the same data and working in sync.
+- Lifting the state up in order to have multiple components sharing the same data and working in sync.
 - Using **Functional components**: components that are stateless and defined as a function as opposed to a class.
-- How to use **Lifecycle hooks**.
-These are special methods that, when defined on a component, are automatically called by React at certain moments.
+- Using **Lifecycle hooks**: special methods that when defined on a component are automatically called by React at certain moments.
 They allow us to hook into certain moments during the lyfecycle of a component and execute some code.

 <table>
   <tr>